KrishSharma084/Zerodha-Clone/README.md

 Using the JWT Authentication in user signup/login.
-To host the project using render/versel for the frontend And for the database using the MongoDB Atlas
+To host the project using render/versel for the frontend And for the database using the MongoDB Atlas.